-The black and red color scheme makes the headphones “pop” to the eye but what is even better is that the large ear-cups look like they can comfortable to wear for an extended length of time.
+The black and red color scheme makes the headphones “pop” to the eye but what is even better is that the large ear-cups look like they can be comfortable to wear for an extended length of time.
 Pushing my finger against the ear-cup padding confirms that — it’s deep.
 I also investigate the tooling that holds the ear-cups to the frame.

-Now because of the way the headphones swivel once collapsed, it’s easy enough to hold one ear-cup up to your ear without having to put them on.
-That can be useful if you’re DJ’ing — guess what, the SOLUS are designed for that purpose — hey, there’s that more for your money bit I was talking about earlier.
+Now because of the way the headphones swivel once collapsed, it’s easy enough to hold one ear cup up to your ear without having to put them on.
+That can be useful if you’re DJ’ing — guess what, the SOLUS is designed for that purpose — hey, there’s that more for your money but I was talking about earlier.

-Not to get all geeky, but the 40mm drivers “driving” the sound shouldn’t be passed over as same-old: the frequency response on paper may be 20 Hz to 20,000 Hz, but it’s how it sounds in your head that counts.
+Not to get all geeky, but the 40mm drivers “driving” the sound shouldn’t be passed over as same-old: the frequency response on paper might be 20 Hz to 20,000 Hz, but it’s how it sounds in your head that counts.
 Pretty good actually (helped along by the physical size too).

-Now I don’t expect much classical music to make its way through the SOLUS — more likely rap, hip-hop and pop to be sure — but the results of listening to a little Mahler wasn’t bad at all.
+Now I don’t expect much classical music to make its way through the SOLUS — more likely rap, hip-hop, and pop to be sure — but the results of listening to a little Mahler weren’t bad at all.
 There was decent separation and more than adequate bass response.
 But for those who think Mahler is the name of a dog food treat, let me say that you’ll hear Kate Perry’s vocals fine (should you want to), along with that of any Internet sensation that’s been downloaded into MP3.